Quality of Services

 Each child will be allocated a member of staff known to the parent and child as their Key Worker.
 They will have knowledge and understanding on how children learn and develop and what your child’s currents interests and needs are.

-The Key Worker will observe much of your child’s learning and record this in your child’s Personal Development plan.
+The Key Worker will observe much of your child’s learning and record this in your child’s Learning Journal.
 Engaging in a conversation with your child’s key worker can often produce useful information about new interests or experiences that can further create activity ideas that can be shared with parents to do at home.

-We recognise how busy parents are and it may not always be possible to engage in a daily conversation with your child’s Key Worker, however your child’s Personal Development Plan is available on request and appointments can also be made with staff to discuss your child’s care at your convenience.
+We recognise how busy parents are and it may not always be possible to engage in a daily conversation with your child’s Key Worker, however your child’s Learning Journal is available to you and appointments can also be made with staff to discuss your child’s care at your convenience.

 Health & Safety